 Before settling on the PB4-60, let’s see how well it fares against other popular booster pump models.
 To start things off, let’s put the Polaris head-to-head against the Pentair 340036.

-One thing that’s worth noting is that Pentair, as one of the market leaders in booster pumps, produces some pretty high-quality booster pumps.
-With that in mind, you will need a healthier budget in order to invest in one of their products.
+One thing that is worth noting is that Pentair, as one of the market leaders in booster pumps, produces some pretty high-quality booster pumps.
+With that in mind, you will need a healthier budget to invest in one of their products.
 The costs, however, are always worth it as you’ll see in our comparisons.

 There is a noticeable smaller motor that comes with the Pentair compared to the PB4-60.
-It’s a “weaker” smaller ½-HP motor, but it delivers a mighty impressive amount of pressure and volume.
+It’s a “weaker” smaller ½-HP motor, but it delivers an impressive pressure and volume.
 At its peak performance, it moves up to 130 GPM of water at 50 PSI (depending on pipe length), making your pool cleaner a lot more effective at its job.

 The Pentair is also a dual-voltage booster pump that draws 10.8 amps on 115V and 5.4 amps on 230V.
 Comparing these ratings to the PB4-60, you could boost your side pool cleaner more effectively while saving a bit more on your next electricity bill.
 The Pentair also operates on a single speed, so you’re not going to experience any spikes in power consumption.

 One thing that’s quite a shocker is how loud this booster pump is.
-Although it’s marketed as a “quiet” booster pump, it’s considerably louder than the PB4-60.
+Although it’s advertised as a “quiet” booster pump, it’s considerably ear-splitting than the PB4-60.
 And we’re not the only ones complaining about the sound.

 Overall, the Pentair 340036 is indeed a neat booster pump.
 In fact, in terms of performance and quality, it practically blows the PB4-60 out of the water.
 You may need to get accustomed to the loud buzzing noises though…